YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/rassi.rst

   is invoked by changing the root for the gradient computation.
   The current implementation is working only with SA-CASSCF.

-  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="HOP" APPEAR="Trajectory surface hopping algorithm" KIND="SINGLE" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="RASSI" NAME="HOP" APPEAR="Trajectory surface hopping algorithm" KIND="SINGLE" LEVEL="DEV">
               %%Keyword: Hop <advanced>
               <HELP>
               Allows transitions between electronic states during molecular